Skip Global navigation and goto content

 The best thing to do is to never feed or approach a wild animal.
 Be careful of pets that you do not know.
 If you see a stray dog or cat, do not pet it.
 And if any animal is acting strangely, call your local animal control officer for help.

-If an animal bites someone, Polk County Animal Services will try to capture the animal for testing at the state laboratory.
+If an animal bites someone, Polk County Animal Control Services will try to capture the animal for testing at the state laboratory.
 If it has already been vaccinated, they will quarantine it to watch for signs of rabies.
 The Health Department will help decide if the person needs to get the rabies vaccination (shots).
 Most often, the reasons for getting the vaccine are that the animal was not found or the animal tested positive for rabies.
 Bites to the head often require prompt treatment with the rabies vaccine.

 What can you do?

-• Have your veterinarian vaccinate all of your dogs, cats, ferrets and horses against rabies, and make sure you follow your veterinarian's instructions for revaccination.
+• Have your veterinarian vaccinate all of your dogs, cats, ferrets, and horses against rabies, and make sure you follow your veterinarian’s instructions for revaccination.

 • Do not allow your pets to run free.
 Follow leash laws by keeping pets and livestock secured on your property.